mpv-player/mpv/DOCS/man/options.rst

     Note: a playlist can be as simple as a text file containing filenames separated by newlines.

+``--chapters-file=<filename>``
+    Load chapters from this file, instead of using the chapter metadata found in the main file.

 ``--sstep=<sec>``
     Skip <sec> seconds after every frame.